jewlexx/FOMO/README.md

 ### Part 2 - The Minecraft Side

-1. Download the latest release from Github - *Should be a .jar file*
+1. Download the latest release from GitHub - *Should be a .jar file*

 2. Paste this into the plugins folder in your server - *This assumes you have already run the server once*